Cancer Research UK logo.

 • try to dismiss the fact that you are ill

-• seem to ignore the fact that you have cancer
+• seem to ignore information about your cancer

 • play down your anxieties and symptoms